-But, as it is written, "What no eye has seen, nor ear heard, nor the heart of man imagined, what God has prepared for those who love him.
+But as it is written, Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.-1 Corinthians 2:9

--1 Corinthians 2:9

 May God bless you as you begin your new life in Jesus Christ!
 He will never let you down!